Re-opening a building for worship

 You will need a separate booking for each person from your household who wishes to come.
 (If when you go back in to book the 2nd person in and there is no space then please get in touch with Jo or Andy and we will do our best to resolve it.)

 We would like to ask that priority for bookings is for those who are currently unable to access Zoom.
-If by the Saturday morning there are still spaces available, then we would encourage others, who wish, to book on.
+If by the Friday evening there are still spaces available, then we would encourage others, who wish, to book on.

 If we are over-subscribed then priority the following week (after those who cannot access Zoom) will go to those who were not able to attend the week before.